 MWAA and DTP agreed to a target completion date of December 20, 2013.
-DTP's schedule update of January 25, 2013 reflects a -28 calendar day variance to the targeted date (to January 18, 2014).
+DTP's schedule update of February 25, 2013 again reflects a -28 calendar day variance yielding a forecasted completion date of January 17, 2014.
+However, DTP's March 25, 2013 schedule update shows improvement with a forecasted completion date of December 30, 2012.
+This update has not yet been analyzed.

 It should be noted that WFCY activities and completion dates are only overlaid on the master mainline schedule and not connected to the mainline critical path or SSCD and does not include systems integration into the mainline system.
 MWAA and WMATA continue considering parts of the WFCY expansion that may not be needed to support the RSD should the Project be unable to achieve the target date.
-WMATA has noted that the storage tracks are most critical to WMATA's needs to support start-up and operation.
+WMATA has noted that the storage tracks and the sound cover box are most critical to WMATA's needs to support start-up and operation.
 The PMOC remains confident that the project can be completed before the FFGA RSD of December 1, 2014.
 It is the PMOC's opinion that SSCD can be achieved by September 30, 2013.
 RSD is dependent upon the completion of WMATA's schedule associated with the Rail Activation Plan (RAP).